Beach Enclave Launches Ámbra Beach Club & Restaurant at Long Bay

 Ámbra is led by General Manager Matias Nascimento, an international hospitality leader with over 25 years of experience across luxury restaurants, beach clubs, hotels, and cruise operations in Europe, the UK, and the Caribbean.

 Before joining Ámbra, he held senior leadership roles in the Algarve and London.
-Most recently, he oversaw restaurant and bar operations across five luxury vessels for Atlas Ocean Voyages, Mystic Cruises and Mystic Ocean, driving Restaurant and Bar Operations, commercial performance, operational consistency, and brand positioning across the fleet.
+Most recently, he oversaw restaurant and bar operations across five luxury vessels for Atlas Ocean Voyages, Mystic Cruises, and Mystic Ocean, driving commercial performance, operational consistency, and brand positioning across the fleet.

 At Ámbra, Nascimento led the full pre-opening and launch of the concept and now oversees all aspects of the operation, focusing on delivering a seamless guest experience, strong team culture, and long-term business growth.